Uniform perfectness for quasi-metric spaces: uniform perfectness, (power) quasisymmetric maps and (power) quasim obius maps

 By the Kuratowski embedding theorem \cite{Kur}, we may assume that $Z$ is a subset of a Banach space $E$.
 By performing an auxiliary translation, further, we assume that $0\in Z$.
 Let be the inversion in $\dot{E}=E\cup\{\infty\}$.
 Then, clearly, $u(Z)$ is unbounded.
 By \cite[\S 1.6]{Vai89}, $u$ is $\theta$-quasim\"obius, where $\theta(t)=81t$, and obviously, it is power quasim\"obius.
 To prove that $(Z, d)$ is uniformly perfect, by Theorem \ref{lem3}, it suffices to show that $u(Z)$ is uniformly perfect.
 Again, we shall apply Theorem \ref{main-thm0}\eqref{main-1} to reach this goal.
 For this, we assume that $g$ is quasisymmetric in $u(Z)$.
 Once more, by Lemma \ref{w-02}, $g$ is quasim\"obius.
-Then $g\circ u$ is quasim\"obius in $(Z,d)$, which implies that $g\circ u$ is power quasim\"obius, and thus Lemma \ref{sun-4}\eqref{sun-6} guarantees that $g$ itself is power quasim\"obius.
-So \cite[Theorem 3.10]{Vai89} guarantees that $g$ is power quasisymmetric.
+Then $g\circ u$ is quasim\"obius in $(Z,d)$, which implies that $g\circ u$ is power quasim\"obius, and thus we deduce from Lemma \ref{sun-4}\eqref{sun-6} that $g$ itself is power quasim\"obius.
+So we infer from \cite[Theorem 3.10]{Vai89} that $g$ is power quasisymmetric.
 Then it follows from Theorem \ref{main-thm0}\eqref{main-1} that $u(Z)$ is uniformly perfect.
 Hence the proof of the lemma is complete. \epf